 Enabling leadership, innovation and anticipation in support of UN’s Sustainable Development Goals.

-The UNESCO Chair's purpose is to enable leadership, innovation and anticipation in support of the delivery of UN’s Sustainable Development Goals - and beyond - through the application of futures literacy.
+The UNESCO Chair's purpose is to enable leadership, innovation and anticipation in support of the development of sustainability competencies and the delivery of UN’s Sustainable Development Goals - and beyond - through the application of futures literacy and design thinking.

 - Leadership: The collective pursuit of delivering on purpose.

 - Innovation: The ability to define core challenges and root causes, and address these to contribute to a better future.

 - Anticipation: The awareness of our assumptions [what we think will happen] and expectations [what we want to happen] about the future, and ability to move beyond them.